draeder/random-walk/README.md

 # random-walk
-NOTE: THIS IS A WORK IN PROGRESS

-Generate a stream of trend-oriented random numbers using a Box Müller transform.
+Generate a stream of trend-oriented random numbers using a Box Müller transform to create a normalized random walk.

 Useful for generating sample stock or crypto prices for analysis and testing algo trading applications, or any other application that needs a stream of trend-oriented random numbers.

+The random numbers used are true random numbers derived from measurements of quantum fluctions in a vacuum, provided by [the ANU Quantum Number generator](https://qrng.anu.edu.au).
+They are currently Uint8, but they will soon be Uint32 for greater precision in an upcoming release.

 ## Install
 ### Server
 `npm i random-walk`
 ### Browser
-`<script src="https://draeder.github.io/random-walk/walk.min.js"></script>`
+// Not yet tested and may not work at this time `<script src="https://draeder.github.io/random-walk/walk.min.js"></script>`

 ## Usage
 ### Server
 ```